neondatabase/website/content/docs/guides/logical-replication-neon.md

 logical
 ```

+### Logical replication and Auto-suspend

+By default, a Neon compute instance scales to zero after 300 seconds (5 minutes) of inactivity.
+For [Neon Free Tier](/docs/introduction/free-tier) users, this setting is fixed.
+[Neon Pro Plan](/docs/introduction/pro-plan) users can increase, decrease, or disable the _Auto-suspend_ setting, controlling when or if a compute scales to zero.

+In a logical replication setup, a subscriber may keep the connection to your Neon publisher database active in order to poll for changes or perform sync operations, preventing your Neon compute instance from scaling to zero.
+Some subscribers allow you to configure connection or sync frequency, which may be necessary to continue taking advantage of Neon's _Auto-suspend_ feature.
+Please refer to your subscribers's documentation or contact your susbscriber's support team for information about managing connection frequency.

 ### Replication roles

 It is recommended that you create a dedicated Postgres role for replicating data.
 The role must have the `REPLICATION` privilege.
 The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
 Roles created via SQL do not have this privilege, and the `REPLICATION` privilege cannot be granted.